 Efficiency The aptitude and special qualifications necessary for the discharge of the duties of the position in question, together with merit, diligence, good conduct, quality of service, mental capacity and physical fitness (s.4).

-For rank of inspector, efficiency also includes the potential to develop the executive ability and leadership and management skills essential in senior executive positions.
+For inspector positions, efficiency also includes the potential to develop the executive ability and leadership and management skills essential in senior executive positions.

-The titles of leading senior constable and first constable are not considered as ranks when determining seniority.
+The levels of leading senior constable and first constable are not considered ranks when determining seniority.

 Can I cross appeal if my selection is appealed?

-You may cross-appeal only if your selection appears in the same Gazette and has been appealed.
-If the appeal against your selection is disallowed, any appeals you have lodged will be regarded as withdrawn.
+You may cross-appeal only if your selection appears in the same edition of The Gazette and has been appealed.
+If the appeal against your selection is disallowed, any appeals you have lodged will be regarded as withdrawn (and still count towards your limit of 4 in any financial year).

 The Victoria Police Act 2013 establishes timelines for appeals.